Sloane Stephens: 2024: First WTA doubles, eighth singles titles

-2025: outside top 100 and protected ranking
+2025–26: Out of top 700, comeback

-After her first-round loss to defending champion Aryna Sabalenka at the Australian Open in January, Stephens did not appear on the WTA Tour between February and September 2025.
+After her first-round loss to defending champion Aryna Sabalenka at the 2025 Australian Open, Stephens did not appear on the WTA Tour between February and September.

-She made her return at the Guadalajara Open Akron, where she lost in the opening round to Italian Lucrezia Stefanini, 6–4, 4–6, 6–1, in a match that stretched over two days.
+She made her return at the 2025 Guadalajara Open Akron, where she lost in the opening round to Italian Lucrezia Stefanini, in a match that stretched over two days due to rain interruptions.